 Recent progress

-In 2022, around 2.3 billion people worldwide still do not have access to clean cooking
+In 2023, more than 2 billion people worldwide did not have access to clean cooking

-Around 2.3 billion people lack access to clean cooking facilities, relying instead on the traditional use of solid biomass, kerosene, or coal as their primary cooking fuel.
+More than 2 billion people lack access to clean cooking facilities, relying on the traditional use of solid biomass, kerosene, or coal as their primary cooking fuel.
 Household air pollution, mostly from cooking smoke, is linked to around 3.7 million premature deaths a year.
-In the past, progress has been very limited compared to electricity access.
+Historically, progress has been very limited compared to electricity access.

-The current energy crisis and the related inflationary environment in the wake of the Covid-19 pandemic have exposed consumers to a dual threat of reduced income and higher prices of clean cooking fuel.
-Some countries have implemented policies to counter this trend, although millions, especially in Sub-Saharan Africa, have reverted to traditional use of biomass.
-This led improvements to slow down between 2020 and 2022.
+The energy crisis and the related inflationary environment in the wake of the Covid-19 pandemic have slowed progress and exposed consumers to the dual threat of reduced income and higher prices of clean cooking fuel, pushing millions that recently had gained access, at least temporarily, to switch back to traditional and harmful cooking solutions.

 Share of population with access to clean cooking